rolandwillis/ComplexDomain/language/conversations/JobStream/JobSearch_Stream_AllDetailsRequired_01.md

 Im after a [job](item_type)
 * request/item

-< Okeydoke, let's see what I can do.
+< Okeydoke [Roland](first_name), let's see what I can do.
 To narrow the search down a bit, let's start with your home town and I'll go from there.
 * prompt/job_location

 I live in [London](location)
 * provide/job_location

-< What type of job you are looking for?
+< What type of job you are looking for [Roland](first_name)?
 * prompt/job_role

 Im looking ideally for [Engineering](jobrole) jobs